kaspanet/rusty-kaspa/docs/override-params.md

     "pruning_depth": 1080000,
     "coinbase_maturity": 200
   },
+  "block_lane_limits": {
+    "lanes_per_block": 16,
+    "gas_per_lane": 500000
+  },
+  "crescendo_activation": 0,
-  "crescendo_activation": 0
+  "toccata_activation": 0
 }
 ```

 All high level (non-nested) fields are optional, and if omitted, their default values in the respective network will be used.
+Unknown field names are rejected, so misspelled or obsolete keys make startup fail instead of being ignored.
-The `blockrate` field must either be absent or provided in full with all subfields (missing subfields will default to zero and not to default network params).
-This is
-because they have logical relations and should be modified as a unit.
+The `blockrate` field must either be absent or provided in full with all subfields.
+This is because they have logical relations and should be modified as a unit.

 ## Available parameters
 | Field                                       | Description                |